 At Nash Advisory, we review hundreds of models every year and we see the same mistakes arise.
 These tips will hopefully save you time and build clear, robust and well-structured models, and help you avoid some of the reasons why businesses fail to sell.

-The team at Nash Advisory are experts in offering businesses accessible advice for both acquisitions and sales.
-To find out more about how financial models can help you achieve the best sales outcome for your business, contact us today.
+To find out more about how financial models can help you achieve the best sales outcome for your business, contact Nash Advisory today.

 Avoid large, complex formulas in financial models.
 It is always better to break large models into several shorter formulas.
 Splitting the formulas makes it easier to follow the audit trail.
 The logic of the model’s calculations will also be apparent to an external parties, like banks or advisors.